ng9891/WiCurse/README.md

 ```
 2. Get the`JSON` file of your `Firestore` Database API and add it in the `root` folder.

+3. Go to `./src/db_service/firebase.js` and change the name of the Firestore API JSON file.

-3. Finally start the server with: `npm start` .
+4. Finally start the server with: `npm start` .

 # Description
 ### Bot commands (credits to @wizo06)